In an Idealized World, Forgiveness is Divine

 The Self-Improvement program was created by John Allison and John Travis and the main message of the program is that you can't be what you think you are, so if you are not happy with your current self, then the program can help you identify the areas in your life where you feel dissatisfied and then you can work on those areas to increase your happiness.
 There are many ways that you can work on the areas that you believe are not working and this includes positive thinking and self-improvement.

 Inspired by Voltaire (1694-1778)'s quote, "The best is the enemy of the good".
 The titled responsion is a buttress of Plato's wisdom where the best represents an absolute negation of what is Good.

-This is, perhaps my favourite quote from Voltaire and one that we should all keep in mind.
+This is, perhaps my favorite quote from Voltaire and one that we should all keep in mind.
 Best implies a limit, an unchangeable doctrine frozen in time regardless of the forme-function model of iterative improvement.
 Best contains the seed of justified action, "we made the best decision we could considering with the information available at the time".
 Anathema!
 We can do better!

 Environmental Expressions (Normally) Exasperated

 Inspired by Henry David Thoreau (1817-1862)'s quote, "To affect the quality of the day, that is the highest of arts."
 The titled responsion gives us moment to pause on the specificity of the day versus the generic use of the age at hand.